oracle/docker-images/OracleDatabase/SingleInstance/README.md

 	https://localhost:5500/em/

 **NOTE**: Oracle Database bypasses file system level caching for some of the files by using the `O_DIRECT` flag.
 It is not advised to run the container on a file system that does not support the `O_DIRECT` flag.

+#### Selecting the Edition (Supported from 19.3.0 release)

+The edition of the database can be changed during runtime by passing the ORACLE_EDITION parameter to the docker run command.
+Therefore, an enterprise docker image can be used to run standard edition database and vice-versa.
+You can find the edition of the running database in the output line:

+    ORACLE EDITION:

 #### Changing the admin accounts passwords